 Bombay Sapphire has always talked about what was inside the bottle and has always focused attention onto the botanicals it uses and while they may not be the only gin to have a specialist master of botanicals, Ivano Tonutti is surely one of the most respected in the trade.
 Juniper, coriander, angelica, almonds, cubeb berries, lemon peel, orris, liquorice, cassia bark and grains of paradise come together to form fresh and lively gin, lighter than classic London Dry’s but with a warm peppery finish.
 Its slightly floral character makes for a refreshing G&T and works well in an Aviation too.
 No doubt Bombay Sapphire is an exceptionally smooth spirit, but there is no contestation that its defining characteristic is the fact that it is light and crisp.

-There’s a lot to look forward to down the line, with talk of a limited edition Bombay Sapphire made with botanicals growin in their own distilleries greenhouses.
-Expect to see more and more from them, and for Bombay Sapphire to remain as one of the big boys for much longer.
+There’s a lot to look forward to down the line, with talk of a limited edition Bombay Sapphire made with botanicals growing in their own distilleries greenhouses.
+Expect their portfolio to grow, and for Bombay Sapphire to remain as one of the big boys for much, much longer.

 For more information about Bombay Sapphire, visit their website: www.bombaysapphire.com